mlopstapus/PainChain/helm/README.md

 - ✅ Use the Kubernetes connector without manually providing tokens
 - ✅ Automatically detect pod changes, deployments, config map updates, etc.

-The ServiceAccount token is **automatically mounted** into the API pod at `/var/run/secrets/kubernetes.io/serviceaccount/token` and used by the Kubernetes connector for authentication.
+The ServiceAccount token is **automatically mounted** into the application pod at `/var/run/secrets/kubernetes.io/serviceaccount/token` and used by the Kubernetes connector for authentication.

 #### When You Can Skip RBAC